Bouygues and Iliad lead European shares down from highs

 * Bouygues, Iliad fall; Numericable spikes on SFR deal

-* Raiffeisen slips as Ukraine tensions simmer (Updates with closing prices)
+* Raiffeisen slips as Ukraine tensions simmer (Adds detail, quotes, updates prices)

 LONDON, April 7 (Reuters) - European equities retreated on Monday after a three-week rally, led down by French companies Iliad and Bouygues on expectations that a failed acquisition bid by Bouygues would hurt the earnings of both.